 National Student Affairs Day of Action

-We invite you to join #SAadvocates from around the country on July 17, 2018, by taking part in NASPA’s inaugural National Student Affairs Day of Action!
+We invite you to join #SAadvocates from around the country on March 12, 2019, by taking part in NASPA’s National Student Affairs Day of Action!
 Some actions you could take include:

 - Sending a text or phone call to your local representative about an issue you care about.

 - Taking a trip to your state capitol.

 - Writing a letter to your Congressional or state legislative representatives.